Claude Sionnest

 Claude Sionnest (Syonnest ou Sionnet) (1749 Lyon - 31 January 1820) was a French naturalist.
-Born in a family which had traded as pharmacists for two centuries Claude Sionnest had an early interest in natural sciences.

-Early career

-After having served four years in the infantry, he became commandant de bataillon during The Terror.
-After 9 Thermidor year II (July 27, 1794), he took charge of the police force in Lyon.
+Born in a family which had traded as pharmacists for two centuries, had an early interest in natural sciences.
+After four years in the infantry, he became commandant de bataillon during the Reign of Terror.
+After 27 July 1794, he took charge of the police force in Lyon.